Plakatstil in the 20th Century: Modern Poster Design from Germany

 While the Yamawakis never worked with Itten, they still felt his influence through the Vorkurs.
 It is clear, too, that the Asian influence on the school – maintained by the likes of Josef Albers and Paul Klee – served as a comfort for the couple while the amalgamation of East and West that formed the cornerstone of its curriculum was a great influence on both of them.

 The Yamawakis enjoyed only a brief stay at the Bauhaus Dessau, leaving after its closure in 1932 and electing not to attend the Berlin Bauhaus under Mies van der Rohe.

 This mounting spirit of collaboration was, however, short-lived.
-On September 1st, 1923 a massive earthquake struck Japan, followed swiftly by a forty-foot wall of water which ripped across the shoreline.
+On September 1st, 1923 a massive earthquake struck Japan, followed swiftly by a 40-foot wall of water that ripped across the shoreline.
 Fires swept through the wooden structures of Tōkyō and Yokohama.
 After the ash had settled, 140,000 people would be counted among the dead.
 The Great Kanto Earthquake was regarded as the worst disaster in Japanese history up to that point.
 In an instant, an atmosphere of distrust and xenophobia replaced the good-will and cosmopolitan air of Yokohama.
 Japanese resented Western intervention while Westerners fired back that Japan was ungrateful.
 Meanwhile, lost in the chaos were the thousands of Korean immigrants massacred by roving bands of Japanese outlaws.